rereremin/Bioinformatics-Toolbox/README.md

 ```

 ### Additional information
 - The `dna_rna_tools` works **only** with DNA and RNA sequences.
-If any of the entered sequences contain inappropriate characters or cannot exist, the program print message "It isn't RNA or DNA".
+If any of the entered sequences contains inappropriate characters or cannot exist, the program print message "It isn't RNA or DNA".
 - The `protein_tools` works **only** with protein and RNA sequences.
 If any of the entered sequences contain inappropriate characters or cannot exist, the program will display an error.
 Sequences can contain characters of any case.
 - For the procedure `check_mutations` there are extra requirements for RNA and protein sequences: mRNA sequences must contain **start-codon** and **one of the stop-codons**, protein sequnces must start with **"M"** and ends with **"*"** (stop-codon).
 ```python